Mavic 3 Camera VS Mavic 2 Pro Camera

 Mavic 3 For Photography & Videography

 As we established earlier, both the Mavic 3 and Mavic 2 Pro both shot aerial imagery at 20MP.
-The change here however is that the Mavic 3 is capable of shooting imagery at 12-bit RAW format.
+The change here however is that the Mavic 3 is capable of shooting imagery in 12-bit RAW format.

 The important change for pilots is a jump in quality for videography.
 The Mavic 2 Pro can capture 4K/30fps footage, while the Mavic 3 can capture epic footage at 5.1K/50fps and slow-motion video at 4K/120fps.